The Principles of Design and Their Importance

 Contrast refers to how different elements are in a design, particularly adjacent elements.
 These differences make various elements stand out.
 Contrast is also a very important aspect of creating accessible designs.
 Insufficient contrast can make text content in particular very difficult to read, especially for people with visual impairments.

-Every element of a design—typography, colors, images, shapes, patterns, etc.—carries a visual weight.
+All design elements and principles—typography, colors, images, shapes, patterns, etc.—carry a visual weight.
 Some elements are heavy and draw the eye, while other elements are lighter.
 The way these elements are laid out on a page should create a feeling of balance.

 There are two basic types of balance: symmetrical and asymmetrical.
 Symmetrical designs layout elements of equal weight on either side of an imaginary center line.
 Asymmetrical balance uses elements of differing weights, often laid out in relation to a line that is not centered within the overall design.